MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/install-configure-rms-connector.md

 -   **Azure Rights Management connector administrator**: An account in Azure Active Directory that has been granted rights to install and administer the RMS connector for your organization.

     > [!NOTE]
-    > The Azure Rights Management global administrator role and Azure Rights Management connector administrator role are assigned to accounts by using the Azure RMS [Add-AadrmRoleBasedAdministrator](/powershell/module/aadrm/add-aadrmrolebasedadministrator) cmdlet.
+    > The Azure Rights Management global administrator role and Azure Rights Management connector administrator role are assigned to accounts by using the Azure RMS [Add-AipServiceRoleBasedAdministrator](/powershell/module/aipservice/add-aadrmrolebasedadministrator) cmdlet.
     >
     > To run the RMS connector with least privileges, create a dedicated account for this purpose that you then assign the Azure RMS connector administrator role by doing the following:
     >
     > 1. If you haven't already done so, download and install Windows PowerShell for Rights Management.
 For more information, see [Installing the AADRM PowerShell module](install-powershell.md).
     >
-    >     Start Windows PowerShell with the **Run as administrator** command, and connect to the Azure RMS service by using the [Connect-AipServiceService](/powershell/module/aadrm/connect-aipservice) command:
+    >     Start Windows PowerShell with the **Run as administrator** command, and connect to the Azure RMS service by using the [Connect-AipServiceService](/powershell/module/aipservice/connect-aipservice) command:
     >
     >     ```
     >     Connect-AipServiceService                   //provide Office 365 tenant administrator or Azure RMS global administrator credentials
     >     ```
-    > 2. Then run the [Add-AadrmRoleBasedAdministrator](/powershell/module/aadrm/add-aadrmrolebasedadministrator) command, using just one of the following parameters:
+    > 2. Then run the [Add-AipServiceRoleBasedAdministrator](/powershell/module/aipservice/add-aadrmrolebasedadministrator) command, using just one of the following parameters:
     >
     >     ```
-    >     Add-AadrmRoleBasedAdministrator -EmailAddress <email address> -Role "ConnectorAdministrator"
+    >     Add-AipServiceRoleBasedAdministrator -EmailAddress <email address> -Role "ConnectorAdministrator"
     >     ```
     >
     >     ```
-    >     Add-AadrmRoleBasedAdministrator -ObjectId <object id> -Role "ConnectorAdministrator"
+    >     Add-AipServiceRoleBasedAdministrator -ObjectId <object id> -Role "ConnectorAdministrator"
     >     ```
     >
     >     ```
-    >     Add-AadrmRoleBasedAdministrator -SecurityGroupDisplayName <group Name> -Role "ConnectorAdministrator"
+    >     Add-AipServiceRoleBasedAdministrator -SecurityGroupDisplayName <group Name> -Role "ConnectorAdministrator"
     >     ```
-    >     For example, type: **Add-AadrmRoleBasedAdministrator -EmailAddress melisa@contoso.com -Role "ConnectorAdministrator"**
+    >     For example, type: **Add-AipServiceRoleBasedAdministrator -EmailAddress melisa@contoso.com -Role "ConnectorAdministrator"**
     >
     >     Although these commands assign the connector administrator role, you could also use the GlobalAdministrator role here, as well.